HilalKocak/DjangoOnlineShop-BackendApp/README.md

 - Swagger
 - AWS for Project Deployment
 - RDS PostgreSQL
+- S3 Bucket for keeping static and media files
+- Gunicorn & Nginx in Production on AWS Ubuntu server

 ## Setup
 ### Clone the project to your local machine